drcandacemakedamoore/cleanX/README.md

 # cleanX
-Python library for cleaning large datasets of Xrays.
-(Library to be released on 4/14/2021 as a Python library.)
+Python library for cleaning large datasets of Xrays as JPEG files.
+(JPEG files can be extracted from DICOM files.)
+(Library to be released on 4/14/2021 10:00pm Israel time.)

 primary author: Candace Makeda H. Moore